K8s primer - Part I

 helloworld-deployment 2/2 2 2 1m helloworld-container mypublicrepos/hello-world-go:1.0.0 app=helloworld-backend

-So our Deployment is managing two Pods as expected.
-How does our Deployment know
+Our Deployment is managing two Pods as expected.
+How does the Deployment know which

-about which Pods “belong” to it?
-Via the selector labels.
+Pods “belong” to it?
+Through the selector labels.
 In our Deployment

-defines the labels Pods should have to be managed
+manifest, the spec.selector defines the labels that Pods must have to be managed

 Pods deployed via Pod manifests are also known as static Pods.
 If you delete